-- In the event of the Participant’s removal from the program in terms of the above, the Participant hereby agrees that VACorps shall not be liable for any damages or costs suffered by the Participant as a result thereof and that the Participant shall not be entitled to a payment or a refund of any amounts incurred by him/her, including, but not limited to, programme attendance fees, travel costs, accommodation costs and legal costs.
+- In the event of the Participant’s removal from the program in terms of the above, the Participant hereby agrees that VACorps shall not be liable for any damages or costs suffered by the Participant as a result thereof and that the Participant shall not be entitled to a payment or a refund of any amounts incurred by him/her, including, but not limited to, program attendance fees, travel costs, accommodation costs, and legal costs.

 - Should any dispute, disagreement or claim arise between the parties, the parties shall endeavor to resolve the dispute amicably, by negotiation, and with the best interests of both parties in mind.

-- Should the parties fail to resolve such dispute in the aforesaid manner or within such further period as the parties may agree to in their negotiation, the parties will approach an independent industry expert who shall mediate the discussion on their behalf.
+- Should the parties fail to resolve such dispute in an aforesaid manner or within such further period as the parties may agree to in their negotiation, the parties will approach an independent industry expert who shall mediate the discussion on their behalf.

-- The parties both agree that in no circumstance will either party publicise the dispute on any social media or other platforms.
+- The parties both agree that in no circumstance will either party publicize the dispute on any social media or other platforms.
 The parties understand that publicity of this nature can cause serious damage to the other party, which damage may result in a financial claim.

-It is agreed that neither party shall be liable for delay or failure to perform any obligations contained herein if such delay is due to acts of God, fire, earthquake, labour dispute, war, martial law, government order, riot, revolution, outbreak of epidemic diseases, or any other cause beyond the reasonable control of the parties.
+It is agreed that neither party shall be liable for delay or failure to perform any obligations contained herein if such delay is due to acts of God, fire, earthquake, labor dispute, war, martial law, government order, riot, revolution, outbreak of epidemic diseases, or any other cause beyond the reasonable control of the parties.

 - All notices given by the Participant to VACorps must be sent to the following address: Loft G7, No 5 Howe Street, Observatory, 7925, Cape Town.
 VACorps may give the Participant notice at either the email or the postal address that the Participant provided when booking a program which shall serve as the Participant’s domicilia citandi et executandi.